Measuring ACT electricity emissions

 How is the ACT electricity emissions factor calculated?

-The ACT electricity emissions factor doesn’t just use the aggregate input to the grid, but instead includes the specific renewable energy owned by Canberran’s.
+The ACT electricity emissions factor takes into account the renewable energy projects owned by the ACT, even when they are located outside the ACT.
 This reflects the delivery of renewable power plants under the ACT wind and solar auctions, local GreenPower purchases, the small and medium scale feed-in tariffs and the ACT’s share of national renewable electricity generation in the National Electricity Market (for example, generation under the Snowy Hydro Scheme).
-As the proportion of renewable energy share of supply increases, the emissions factor for the ACT decreases (as less coal is calculated in the total).
+As the renewable energy share of supply increases, the emissions factor for the ACT decreases (as there is less coal and gas electricity in the total).